 - Spraying/urinating or defecating outside the litter box

 If a formerly independent cat has suddenly become needy, this usually signals a medical problem or anxiety about a specific event, such as:

 - The arrival of a new baby or pet

 - The death of a beloved animal or person

 - Moving house

 If a cat that wasn’t needy in the past suddenly begins exhibiting signs of clinginess, bring her in for a veterinary check-up to rule out illness.
 If the clinginess has been triggered by a recent change, provide extra attention to get her through the rough patch.
-With a little extra support, most cats eventually return to normal.
-However, if the problem is a regular personality trait rather than a temporary reaction, the following approaches can be used to reduce separation anxiety and increase confidence and independence.
+With a little support, most cats eventually return to normal.
+However, if the neediness is a long-term problem rather than a temporary reaction, the following approaches can be used to reduce separation anxiety and increase confidence and independence.